Brickable/BrickWizard/README.md

 ![logo](http://oi65.tinypic.com/2ibivxf.jpg)

-#Library Role
+# Library Role#
-Brick Wizard is C sharp class library mainly  targeted for ASP.NET MVC apps with a simple and pragmatic approach to deal with wise sequential step Forms that may require flow control  between steps.
+Brick Wizard is C# class library mainly  targeted for ASP.NET MVC apps with a simple and pragmatic approach to deal with wise sequential step Forms that may require flow control  between steps.
 Rather than a complex implementation, Brick wizard rely on a set of conventions that allow you to make simple controllers and avoid extra complexity on your views.

-#Core brick wizard engine Concepts
+# Core brick wizard engine Concepts#
-##The Library have 5 main concepts (Classes):
+## The Library have 5 main concepts (Classes): ##
 - Wizard
 - Map
 - Route